1

 Location:

-License and Certification Qualifications: Georgia Peace Officer Standards and Training (POST) certification and a valid Georgia driver's license required.
+License and Certification Qualifications: POST (Georgia Peace Officer's Standards and Training) certification and valid Georgia driver's license required.

 Experience Qualifications: Must be an active member of law enforcement.

-Skills Qualifications: Ability to communicate with others in an effective and tactful manner; ability to listen and respond to other's needs; and desire to work in a school environment with young people, educators, and citizens.
+Skills Qualifications: Strong communicator; ability to listen and respond to other's needs; and desire to work in a school environment with young people, educators, and citizens.

-Primary Responsibilities: Provide a safe and secure environment for students, faculty, and citizens at extra-curricular activities by responding immediately to deal with any disruption or criminal activity and instill in students respect and understanding of the law through example.
+Primary Responsibilities: Responsible for providing a safe and secure environment for students, faculty, and citizens at extra-curricular activities by responding immediately to deal with any disruption or criminal activity and responsible for instilling in students respect and understanding of the law through example.

 1. Assist the local school administration in security at extra-curricular activities.